 Prairie solar farm

-Located in Victoria’s Loddon Shire near the township of Mitiamo, Prairie Solar Farm is a renewable energy project being proposed by Pacific Hydro.
+Located in Victoria’s Loddon Shire near the township of Mitiamo, Prairie Solar Farm is a proposed renewable energy project being developed by Pacific Hydro.

 The site is highly suitable for the efficient capture of energy from the sun.
 The region boasts one of the best solar resources in Victoria, receiving an average of 1,792 kilowatt-hours of sunlight per square metre each year.

 The project site also has great potential for connection to nearby high voltage electricity transmission lines, making it possible to export the electricity generated to Australia’s National Electricity Market (NEM).

 Pacific Hydro lodged a planning application for the project with Loddon Shire Council on 28 June 2018.
 A Notice of Decision was issued by the Council on 11 December 2018, with the planning permit issued on 14 January 2019.
 The permit application documentation may be viewed here.